vpc-ccg/circminer/README.md

 	-2, --seq2:	2nd paired-end sequence file.

 #### Advanced options:
-	-m, --compact-index:	Use this option only while building the index to enable compact version of the index.
-	-k, --kmer:		Kmer size [14..22] (default = 19).
 	-l, --rlen:		Max read length (default = 300).
 	-e, --max-ed:		Max allowed edit distance on each mate (default = 4).
 	-c, --max-sc:		Max allowed soft clipping on each mate (default = 7).